cognitedata/reveal/documentation/versioned_docs/version-4.x/api/@cognite/reveal/type-aliases/CameraControlsOptions.md

 > `optional` **changeCameraPositionOnDoubleClick**: `boolean`

-Enables or disables change of camera position on mouse doubke click.
+Enables or disables change of camera position on mouse double click.
 New target is then set to the point of the model under current cursor position and the a camera position is set half way to this point

 Default is false.